ridiekel/jeletask/README.md

 An open source java API for Teletask domotics.

 It is the purpose to create an API for software developers or domotics enthusiasts, who are interested in generating their own control environment for the TELETASK domotics systems, so you can create your own user interface and connected solutions and services.

 If you own a Teletask MICROS+, you need the (paid) DLL32 LIBRARY (TDS15132).
-However, if you're a java programmer like myself, you don't want to use a windows dll :-).
+However, if you're a java programmer like myself, you don't want to use windows dlls :-).

 Teletask documentation on how their API works can be found here: https://teletask.be/media/3109/tds15132-library.pdf